djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+24 Mar 2013 | NYC radio might be the best radio in the world.
+Is this your experience?

+24 Mar 2013 | Woke before the cocks crowed.
+Wrote code.
+Responded to readers.
+Hand-wrote a letter of gratitude.
+Consumed at least three espresso shots.
+Listened to my current favorite song (profile song).
+You have to be logged in to access; right now, the walled garden works for [the new myspace](https://new.myspace.com/gwenbell).

 23 Mar 2013 | Drinking espresso, making site tweaks, listening to the sounds of bass thumping.

 23 Mar 2013 | Pre-sunrise yerba mate in the kitchen.